Find out whether you meet four important criteria for starting a solo practice.

 Set up an accounting system, open bank accounts, and secure the necessary types of professional insurance coverage.
 You’ll need to draft policies and procedures to comply with ethics rules on managing an attorney trust account.
 ICLE has a law practice startup kit that can help with details like these.

 #3: You’re financially stable enough to weather the unknown.

 You already know that your revenue stream may be erratic for a while.
 You may not know just how erratic it will be.
 Some lawyers go through a significant drop in income in the early phases of solo practice.
 Assess your finances to make sure you’re prepared for this change in income.

 Sacrifices are par for the course.
 But, if you have responsibilities requiring a certain level of income, you’ll need adequate resources to cover those obligations for at least the first year.

 Plan a reasonable budget for personal and professional expenses before you make the leap.
 Determine what your high-side expenses are projected to be, then aim to reserve that much in the bank plus a little more.

 #4: You want the freedom to drive business your own way.

 The security of being an employee has the clear drawback of being subject to someone else’s rules and business sense.
-As a solo you will gain the freedom and ability to experiment how to drive business, using you own instincts and research.
+As a solo you will gain the freedom and ability to experiment with how to drive business, using your own instincts and research.